 By the 13th of April, the British had been forced back to the Egyptian border.

-The speed of Rommel's advance left an Australian Division trapped in the coastal city of Tobruk, under siege.
+The speed of Rommel's advance left British troops, including an Australian Division, trapped in the coastal city of Tobruk, under siege.

-The Australians held on, but two attempts by British forces to save them failed.
-Rommel launched his own attack on Tobruk, but failed to capture it.
+Two attempts by British forces to save them failed.
+Rommel launched his own attack on Tobruk but was also unable to capture it.

 However, by this time the Germans had moved too far ahead of their supply lines, which meant that their tanks and vehicles were running out of fuel.